Mary Anning: Fossils as a family business

-In addition, the family's status as religious dissenters—not followers of the Church of England—attracted disabilities.
+In addition, the family's status as religious dissenters—not followers of the Church of England—attracted discrimination.
 In the earlier nineteenth century, those who refused to subscribe to the Articles of the Church of England were still not allowed to study at Oxford or Cambridge or to take certain positions in the army, and were excluded by law from several professions.
-Her father had been suffering from tuberculosis and injuries he suffered from a fall off a cliff.
-When he died in November 1810 (aged 44), he left the family with debts and no savings, forcing them to apply for poor relief.
+Anning's father had been suffering from tuberculosis and injuries he suffered from a fall off a cliff, contributing to his death in November 1810 (aged 44).
+He left the family with debts and no savings, forcing them to apply for poor relief.

 The family continued collecting and selling fossils together and set up a table of curiosities near the coach stop at a local inn.
 Although the stories about Anning tend to focus on her successes, Dennis Dean writes that her mother and brother were astute collectors too, and Anning's parents had sold fossils before the father's death.

 Their first well-known find was in 1811 when Mary Anning was 12; her brother Joseph dug up a 4-foot ichthyosaur skull, and a few months later Anning herself found the rest of the skeleton.
 Henry Hoste Henley of Sandringham House in Sandringham, Norfolk, who was lord of the manor of Colway, near Lyme Regis, paid the family about £23 for it, and in turn he sold it to William Bullock, a well-known collector, who displayed it in London.
-There it generated interest, as public awareness of the age of the earth and the variety of prehistoric creatures was growing.
+There it generated interest, as public awareness of the age of the Earth and the variety of prehistoric creatures was growing.
 It was later sold for £45 and five shillings at auction in May 1819 as a "Crocodile in a Fossil State" to Charles Konig, of the British Museum, who had already suggested the name Ichthyosaurus for it.

 Anning's mother Molly initially ran the fossil business after her husband Richard's death, but it is unclear how much actual fossil collecting Molly did herself.
 As late as 1821, Molly wrote to the British Museum to request payment for a specimen.
 Her son Joseph's time was increasingly taken up by his apprenticeship to an upholsterer, but he remained active in the fossil business until at least 1825.
 By that time, Mary Anning had assumed the leading role in the family specimen business.